kushaldas/pym/docs/datastructure.rst

     File "<stdin>", line 1, in <module>
     TypeError: 'tuple' object doesn't support item deletion

-Above you can see python is giving error when we are trying to delete a value in the tuple.
+Above you can see Python is giving error when we are trying to delete a value in the tuple.

 To create a tuple which contains only one value you have to type a trailing comma.